 A poor brief: “Please book my flights and hotel for the Spark Conference in Denver from Oct 14–17.”

-A great brief includes objective, specific flight and hotel preferences, logins, budget limits, and a deadline for options to review.
+A great brief includes the objective, flight and hotel preferences, logins, budget limits, and a deadline for options to review.
 The clearer the brief, the fewer follow-up questions and the faster the VA can act.

 Setting Your New Assistant Up for Success: The Onboarding Phase